Siena: Middle Ages

 Culturally, Siena flourished during the late Middle Ages and Renaissance, producing notable artists such as Duccio di Buoninsegna and Ambrogio Lorenzetti.
 These artists, along with architects and scholars, contributed to the city's rich artistic and intellectual heritage.
 Siena's distinctive Gothic architecture, exemplified by the iconic Duomo di Siena and the Palazzo Pubblico, remains a testament to its cultural achievements during this period.
 In the 1330s Lorenzetti painted the fresco The City at Peace in the local government chamber Sala dei Nove, placing human activities in the foreground while buildings frame and protect the city of Siena.
+Three panels of fresco depict The Allegory of Good and Bad Government by Lorenzetti in Palazzo Pubblico.

 During the golden age of Siena before the Black Death in 1348, the city was home to 50,000 people.
+The Black Death curtailed the building of the Duomo, leaving it unfinished.
+The Black Death lead to the death of approximately half of the population of Siena, leading to construction and economic issues across the city.

 Despite its cultural and economic prowess, the Republic faced external threats and conflicts, particularly from its rival Florence.
-The rivalry between Siena and Florence intensified throughout the 14th and 15th centuries, culminating in a series of wars known as the Italian Wars.
+The rivalry between Siena and Florence intensified throughout the 14th and 15th centuries, and eventually became a component of the Italian Wars.
 These conflicts ultimately weakened Siena's political and economic position.
 From 1547 to 1552, the Spanish-installed governor of Siena was Diego Hurtado de Mendoza, until he was ousted by a Sienese revolt, which re-established the Sienese Republic.
-In the Italian War of 1551–1559, the republic was defeated by the rival Florence in alliance with the Spanish crown.
+In the Italian War of 1551–1559, the republic was defeated by its rival Florence in alliance with the Spanish crown.
 After 18 months of resistance, Siena surrendered to Spain on 17 April 1555, marking the end of the republic.

 Medicean period

 After the fall of the Republic, a few Sienese led by the Florentine exile Piero Strozzi, not wanting to accept the fall of the Republic, took refuge in Montalcino, creating the Republic of Siena sheltered in Montalcino.
 It survived until 31 May 1559 when it was betrayed by the French allies, whom Siena had always supported, concluding with the Peace of Cateau-Cambrésis with Charles V, which effectively ceded the Republic to the Medici.

+The Academy of Sciences (Accademia de'Fisiocritici) was formed in Siena in 1691, by Pirro Maria Gabrielli.

 The House of Medici, apart from the brief parenthesis of Ferdinando I, who tried to create an organised state, were not able to give a stable structure to the Grand Duchy of Tuscany, keeping almost unchanged the division between the so-called Old State, i.e. Florence, and the New State, i.e. Siena and the southern part up to Pitigliano, with different laws and taxes.
 With the death of Gian Gastone de' Medici, (1737), who had no children, the Medici dynasty ended and the Grand Duchy passed into the hands of the Habsburg-Lorraine dynasty who kept it until 1799.